The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

 The gradually increasing near-IR flux partaking in the dust reverberation signals, as just derived, indicates either: (1) the B-band flux is not truly representative of the heating of the variable infrared component; or (2) more and more dust grains have been heated by the AGN.

-We first explore the possibility that the shift arises because the B-band has faded significantly more than the shorter wavelength (hard UV, soft X-ray) continuum that contributes to the heating.
+We first explore whether the trend arises because the B-band has faded significantly more than the shorter wavelength (hard UV, soft X-ray) continuum that contributes to the dust heating.
 Interstellar dust has a broad absorption peak between $\sim$ 1 nm and 700 nm \citep{corrales2016}.
 It is believed that the heating of the circumnuclear torus is from a single source component dominating the emission from the optical to the soft X-ray \citep{schurch2004}.
 The nuclear continuum over this range falls roughly as $\nu^{-1}$, or $\nu f_{\nu} \sim$ constant \citep{alexander1999}.
 Assuming all of the nuclear flux is absorbed over the relevant spectral range, the heating of the circumnuclear torus is therefore roughly constant per logarithmic frequency interval.

 Much of this frequency range is inaccessible due to interstellar absorption, but we can probe both the UV and soft X-ray, as shown in Figure~\ref{fig:fig7}.
 All the measurements are normalized to be of similar strength during the strong peak in emission between JD 2449000 and 2451000.
 With a single exception (near JD 245750, presumably an outburst), all the UV measurements appear to fade in synchronism with the B-band ones.
 This result is demonstrated in greater detail for NGC 5548 by \citet{Gaskell2008}, providing a useful analogy to NGC 4151.
 The soft X-ray measurements to some extent have their own individual excursions but still appear also to fade as in B-band.
 Although we cannot constrain the behavior between 0.135 $\mu$m = 135 nm and 1.3 keV (1 nm), the available evidence suggests that the B-band behavior is characteristic of that of the heating source of the torus hot dust emission in general, since both the UV and soft X-ray behave similarly to B-band.